o-ran-sc/ric-plt-lib-rmr/docs/user-guide.rst

   the message into which the user may write a transaction ID.
-The ID is optional with the exception of when the user application uses the rmr_call function to send a message and wait for the reply; the underlying a processing expects that the matching reply message will also contain the same data in the *xaction* field.
+The ID is optional with the exception of when the user application uses the rmr_call function to send a message and wait for the reply; the underlying processing expects that the matching reply message will also contain the same data in the *xaction* field.

 RETURN VALUE